epicweb-dev/epicshop-tutorial/README.md

 ## Prerequisites

-- None for this tutorial, but each workshop will have its own prerequisites you'll need to meet.
+Each workshop will have its own prerequisites you'll need to meet.

+- Understanding of how to use the command line to run basic commands.

 ## Pre-workshop Resources

 Here are some resources you can read before taking the workshop to get you up to speed on some of the tools and concepts we'll be covering:

 - None for this tutorial, but each workshop will have its own pre-workshop resources you'll want to read/watch/listen to.

 ## System Requirements